AmanSharma7799/intent-swap/README.md

 # 🧠 IntentSwap – Intent-Based Token Swap Protocol (Inspired by CoW Swap)

 IntentSwap is a simplified proof-of-concept implementation of an **intent-based token swapping protocol** in Solidity.
-Instead of placing rigid on-chain orders, users sign **flexible off-chain intents**, which are later fulfilled by solvers through optimal routing or coincidence of wants.
+Instead of placing rigid on-chain orders, users sign **flexible off-chain intents**, which are later fulfilled by solvers through optimal routing or coincidence of wants (CoW) .

 ## ✨ Features